Bakhomious/unideb-state-exam/src/2-4-operating_systems.md

 The amount of CPU time allotted to each process is divided when a user performs multiple tasks.

 Each process can only run for a set amount of time at once.
 The minimum time quantum is between 10 and 100 milliseconds.
 Time slot or time slice are other names for time quantum.

-Let’s take an example to understand how the time sharing operating system work.

-- Four processes P1, P2, P3, and P4 are running on the operating system.
-- Let’s assume we have a fixed quantum time for each process is 5 nanoseconds.
-Now, we will see how all the processes will execute.
-- First, process P1 will be executed for 5 nanoseconds.
-- After 5 nanoseconds of process P1 are completed, process P2 will be executed for the next 5 nanoseconds.
-- After 5 nanoseconds of process P2 are completed, process P3 will be executed for the next 5 nanoseconds.
-- After 5 nanoseconds of process P3 are completed, process P4 will be executed for the next 5 nanoseconds.
-- The above process will continue until all processes are completed.

 ![Time Sharing Operating System](https://prepbytes-misc-images.s3.ap-south-1.amazonaws.com/assets/1678856275139-1-02%20%289%29.png)